-Move over ‘Star Trek’: There’s a new show at the final frontier
+Move over ‘Star Trek’: there’s a new show at the final frontier

 Also on board are Robert Duncan McNeill, who worked on Voyager, and Jonathan Frakes, who played bearded first officer Will Riker in Next Generation and is directing an episode of Discovery as well.

-The show has its share of jokes but plays more like a dramedy than the broad comedy of Mel Brooks’ Spaceballs (1987) suggested by the marketing.
+The show has its share of jokes but plays more like a dramedy than the broad comedy of Mel Brooks’s Spaceballs (1987) suggested by the marketing.

 “Because we’re an hour-long show, it can’t just be gag, gag, gag,” says MacFarlane, an ardent Trekkie who created hit animated show Family Guy and directed live action comedy Ted (2012).